KSA Civil Code

-Kingdom of Saudi Arabia Civil Code: General principles of contract law - termination of contracts
+Kingdom of Saudi Arabia Civil Code: General principles of contract law: performance of contracts and rules of interpretation

 The Saudi Civil Transactions Law ("CTL") was enacted on 19 June 2023 by Royal Decree M/191.
 The CTL is a landmark piece of legislation for Saudi Arabia as it codifies for the first time the law governing contract and tort in the Kingdom.
 In this article, the third in our three part series on the general principles of contract law under the CTL, we analyse the provisions relating to the termination of contracts.